Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

-But the decoherence effects generated in this framework with standard Hamiltonian evolution in a nonstandard (randomly-fluctuating) metric, are significantly different from the ones generated with the nonstandard evolution equation (\ref{ehnsNEUTRINO}) in a standard classical metric.
-In particular, in both cases one obtains neutrino-transition probabilities with decoherence-induced exponential damping factors in front of the oscillatory terms, but in the framework with evolution equation (\ref{ehnsNEUTRINO}) the scaling with the oscillation length (time) is naturally linear~\cite{nick08010872,nickHEPPH0606048}, whereas adopting standard Hamiltonian evolution in a fluctuating metric it is natural~\cite{nick08010872,nickHEPPH0606048} to have quadratic scaling with the oscillation length (time).
+But the decoherence effects generated in this framework with standard Hamiltonian evolution in a nonstandard (randomly-fluctuating) metric, are significantly different from the ones generated with the nonstandard evolution equation~(\ref{ehnsNEUTRINO}) in a standard classical metric.
+In particular, in both cases one obtains neutrino-transition probabilities with decoherence-induced exponential damping factors in front of the oscillatory terms, but in the framework with evolution equation~(\ref{ehnsNEUTRINO}) the scaling with the oscillation length (time) is naturally linear~\cite{nick08010872,nickHEPPH0606048}, whereas adopting standard Hamiltonian evolution in a fluctuating metric it is natural~\cite{nick08010872,nickHEPPH0606048} to have quadratic scaling with the oscillation length (time).

-The (likely) possibility of ordinary-physics neutrino oscillations, which one would expect to be much more significant than the foam-induced ones, provides of course a formidable challenge for the phenomenology based on these test theories for foam-induced decoherence in the neutrino sector.
+The evidence growing for ordinary-physics neutrino oscillations, which one expects to be much more significant than the foam-induced ones, provides of course a formidable challenge for the phenomenology based on these test theories for foam-induced decoherence in the neutrino sector.
 Some preliminary ideas on how to overcome this difficulty are described in Ref.~\cite{nick08010872}.
-From the strict quantum-gravity-phenomenology perspective of requiring to establish that the relevant measurements could be sensitive to effects introduced genuinely at the Planck scale, these neutrino-decoherence test theories must face challenges that I already discussed for a few other test theories: there is at present no rigorous/constructive derivation of the values of the parameters of these test theories from a description (be it a full quantum-gravity theory or simply a toy model) of effects introduced genuinely at the Planck scale, so one can only express these parameters in terms of the Planck scale using some dimensional-analysis arguments of limited (but certainly nonnegligible) significance.
+From the strict quantum-spacetime-phenomenology perspective of requiring to establish that the relevant measurements could be sensitive to effects introduced genuinely at the Planck scale, these neutrino-decoherence test theories must face challenges that I already discussed for a few other test theories: there is at present no rigorous/constructive derivation of the values of the parameters of these test theories from a description (be it a full quantum-spacetime theory or simply a toy model) of effects introduced genuinely at the Planck scale, so one can only express these parameters in terms of the Planck scale using some dimensional-analysis arguments.